meljoy1099/waterwell-status-prediction/README.md

 ## Data Understanding

 The dataset used for this analysis can be found [here](./data/training_set_values.csv).
-The dataset used for this analysis can be found here.
 It contains a wealth of information about waterpoints in Tanzania and the status of their operation.
 The target variable has 3 different options for it's status:

 * functional - the waterpoint is operational and there are no repairs needed
 * functional needs repair - the waterpoint is operational, but needs repairs